Instruction for Authors

 Disclaimer: Articles on IJZAB have been reviewed and authenticated by the Authors before sending the publication for print.
 The journal Editor-in-Chief and the editorial board are not entitled or liable to either justify or responsible for inaccurate and misleading data if any.
 The authors are solely responsible for the contents appeared in their published manuscripts.

 Authors will have free electronic access to the full text (PDF) of the article.
 Authors can freely download the PDF file from which they can print unlimited copies of their articles.

-Copyright: Each manuscript must be accompanied by statement in a covering letter that it has been neither published nor submitted for publication (except thesis), in whole or in part, either in a serial, professional journal or as a part in a book which is formally published and made available to the public.
-For the mutual benefit and protection of authors and publishers it is necessary that the authors agree to automatic transfer of the copyright Form (download here) to the publisher before publication of the work.
+Copyright: Each manuscript must be accompanied by a statement in a covering letter that it has been neither published nor submitted for publication (except thesis), in whole or in part, either in a serial, professional journal or as a part in a book which is formally published and made available to the public.
+For the mutual benefit and protection of authors and publishers, it is necessary that the authors agree to automatic transfer of the copyright Form (download here) to the publisher before publication of the work.
 The soft copy should be sent to the Editor-in-Chief’s email id: firstname.lastname@example.org.